MontiCore/monticore/monticore-grammar/src/main/java/de/monticore/types/check/TypeCheck.md

 If you want to create a Derive-Class for your expression/literal grammar, you have to extend the Derive-Class of the supergrammar and implement the standard visitor of your language.
-There you can override the traverse methods for your expressions/literals so that it calculates the type of the expression/literal (see implementation in one of the above-mentioned classes).
+There you can override the traverse methods for your expressions/literals so that it calculates the SymTypeExpression of the expression/literal (see implementation in one of the above-mentioned classes).
 You can add your visitor to the DelegatorVisitor later on.
-For an example of the visitor for one language see [here](DeriveSymTypeOfCommonExpressions.java).
+For an example of the Derive-Class for one language see [here](DeriveSymTypeOfCommonExpressions.java).
+For an example of the Synthesize-Class for one language see [here](SynthesizeSymTypeFromMCCollectionTypes.java)
 <br/><br/>
 Writing a CoCo to check the correctness of your type/expression/literal should be easy now that you have the TypeCheck facade to use.
-Just use the correct Derive-Class and/or the correct Synthesize-Class as parameters and check if the type of your expression or type is correctly calculated. <br/><br/>
+Just use the correct Derive-Class and/or the correct Synthesize-Class as parameters and check if the SymTypeExpression of your expression or type is correctly calculated. <br/><br/>
 Example for a CoCo:
 ```java